Sutter County Truck Accident Lawyers

 - Check for injuries and move to a safe area wherever possible.

 - Call 911 and report the accident to authorities.
-Get medical help if needed.
+Seek medical help if needed.

 - Gather and document details of the accident site.
-Take pictures of the scene, the vehicles, damages, and injuries.
+Take pictures of the scene, the vehicles, property damage, and any injuries.

-- Get contact information from all parties involved and any witnesses of the crash.
+- Record contact information from all parties involved and anyone who witnessed the crash.

-- Get legal advice no matter the amount of disputes and damages.
+- Seek legal advice to help you address disputes and damages.

 What If A Driver Tells You Not To Report A Truck Accident?

-You should always report a truck accident, regardless of its severity, more so when there are injuries.
-Otherwise, you can face legal, financial, and health risks that may invalidate getting the compensation you truly deserve.
-California Vehicle Code Section 20008 requires accidents with significant damage or injury to be reported to the police.
+It’s crucial to report a truck accident, regardless of its severity, especially when there are injuries involved.
+Otherwise, you can face legal, financial, and health risks that may affect your ability to seek compensation for your losses.
+California Vehicle Code Section 20008 requires that accidents resulting in significant damage or injury be reported to the police.

 Trucking Accident Statistics In The United States

-- Most fatal and nonfatal crashes involving large trucks occurred on weekdays.
-The most common cause is a collision with a vehicle in transport.
+- Among the fatal and nonfatal crashes involving large trucks, the majority occurred on weekdays.
+The common cause is a collision with a vehicle in transport.

 - Of about 494,000 police-reported truck accidents in 2021, 5,149 (1%) were recorded fatal crashes, and about 110,000 (22%) were injury crashes.